Cannabis trichomes: potency, quality and harvest time

 Bulbous trichomes

-Bulbous trichomes are the smallest trichomes on the cannabis plant and are around 10-15 micrometers in diameter.
+Bulbous trichomes are the smallest trichomes on the cannabis plant and have a diameter of around 10-15 micrometres.
 These tiny structures are so small that they are often only visible under a microscope.
 Bulbous trichomes consist mainly of a spherical gland with no visible stalk.
-Despite their small size, they play an important role in protecting the plant by forming a physical barrier against microscopic attackers and harmful UV rays.
+Despite their small size, they play an important role in protecting the plant as they form a physical barrier against microscopic attackers and harmful UV rays.
 They are also involved in the production of resins that protect the plant from dehydration and extreme temperatures.
 These trichomes are found on the entire surface of the plant, including the leaves and stems, but contribute less to the plant's potency than the larger trichomes.

 Headless trichomes

-Headless trichomes, also known as capitate-sessile trichomes, are slightly larger than bulbous trichomes and have a recognizable structure.
+Headless trichomes, also known as capitate-sessile trichomes, are slightly larger than bulbous trichomes and have a recognisable structure.
 They consist of a short stalk and a larger, spherical tip that is often visible under a simple handheld microscope.
 These trichomes are responsible for the production of cannabinoids and terpenes, the compounds responsible for the psychoactive and aromatic properties of cannabis.
-Headless trichomes are mainly found on the leaves and flowers of the plant and contribute significantly to the chemical composition of the plant.
-They play an important role in repelling pests by providing a sticky and unpleasant surface that deters potential attackers.
-Their higher concentration on the flowers makes them particularly important for the quality and yield of the harvested cannabis products.
+Headless trichomes are mainly found on the leaves and Flowers of the plant and contribute significantly to the chemical composition of the plant.
+They play an important role in defence against pests by providing a sticky and unpleasant surface that deters potential attackers.
+Their higher concentration on the Flowers makes them particularly important for the quality and yield of the harvested cannabis products.

 Glandular trichomes

 Glandular trichomes are the largest and most conspicuous trichomes on the cannabis plant.
 They are visible to the naked eye and consist of a long stalk and a large, spherical gland.
-These trichomes are the main production sites for THC, CBD and other valuable cannabinoids as well as terpenes, which are responsible for the therapeutic and psychoactive effects of cannabis.
+These trichomes are the main production sites for THC, CBD and other valuable cannabinoids and terpenes which are responsible for the therapeutic and psychoactive effects of cannabis.
 There are two main types of glandular trichomes: capitate-sessile and capitate-stalked trichomes.
 Capitate-sessile trichomes have a short stalk, while capitate-stalked trichomes have a longer, clearly visible stalk.
-These trichomes are mainly found on the flowers and the small leaves near the flowers, where they form a dense, sticky layer.
+These trichomes are mainly found on the Flowers and the small leaves near the Flowers, where they form a dense, sticky layer.
 This layer serves as protection against insects and other herbivores as well as a barrier against extreme environmental conditions.
-The presence and density of glandular trichomes are often indicators of the potency and quality of cannabis flowers, as they contain the highest concentration of cannabinoids and terpenes.
+The presence and density of the glandular trichomes are often indicators of the potency and quality of the cannabis flowers as they contain the highest concentration of cannabinoids and terpenes.
 Their great importance for the chemical composition makes them a central focus for growers and consumers looking for high-quality cannabis products.

 Why cannabis trichomes are important